The Phantom of the Opera (1986 musical): 2021 West End revival

-Broadway
+Original Broadway Production

-Phantom began Broadway previews at the Majestic Theatre on 9 January 1988 and opened on 26 January.
-Lloyd Webber had hoped to open in Toronto prior to Broadway, but political pressure forced the change.
-Crawford, Brightman, and Barton reprised their respective roles from the West End.
-The production continues to play at the Majestic, where it became the first Broadway musical in history to surpass 10,000 performances on 11 February 2012.
+The Phantom of the Opera began Broadway previews at the Majestic Theatre on 9 January 1988 and opened on 26 January.
+Michael Crawford, Sarah Brightman, and Steve Barton reprised their respective roles from the West End.
+The rest of the original Broadway cast included Judy Kaye as Carlotta, Cris Groenendaal as Monsieur André, Nicholas Wyman as Monsieur Firmin, Elisa Heinsohn as Meg Giry, Leila Martin as Madame Giry, and David Romano as Piangi.
+When Crawford left the production in October 1988 to appear in the first national tour he was replaced by noted baritone Timothy Nolen.
+Nolen was replaced by Groenendaal six months later.
+In March 1990, Barton returned to the production for a nine-month stint as the Phantom.
+The production continued to play at the Majestic, where it became the first Broadway musical in history to surpass 10,000 performances on 11 February 2012 before ultimately closing on 16 April 2023.
 On 26 January 2013, the production celebrated its 25th anniversary with its 10,400th performance.
 It is, by over 3,500 performances, the longest-running show in Broadway history.
 The 30th anniversary was on 26 January 2018 with special activities and an extra performance during the week.
-By April 2019, Phantom had been staged over 13,000 times.
+By April 2019, The Phantom of the Opera had been staged over 13,000 times.
+Howard McGillin and Hugh Panaro are the two longest running principal Phantoms in the production.
+Norm Lewis was the first African American actor to portray the Phantom on Broadway.

 Critical reviews were mostly positive on opening.
 The New York Times' Frank Rich writes: "It may be possible to have a terrible time at The Phantom of the Opera, but you'll have to work at it.
 Only a terminal prig would let the avalanche of pre-opening publicity poison his enjoyment of this show, which usually wants nothing more than to shower the audience with fantasy and fun, and which often succeeds, at any price."
 Howard Kissel from New York Daily News commended the production, calling it "a spectacular entertainment, visually the most impressive of the British musicals", and praised Lloyd Webber's score despite its "synthetic, borrowed quality" as well as Michael Crawford's "powerful" performance.
 Maria Björnson's set and costume design in particular garnered critical acclaim, with reviewers calling it "a breathtaking, witty, sensual tribute to 19th century theater" as well as "marvels of period atmospheric detail and technical savvy".

-On 12 March 2020, the show suspended production due to the COVID-19 pandemic,and resumed performances on 22 October 2021.
+On 12 March 2020, the show suspended production due to the COVID-19 pandemic, and resumed performances on 22 October 2021.
 Unlike the West End production, the Broadway show returned with the original Harold Prince-directed production and Maria Björnson's original set and costume designs.
 After Prince's death in 2019, his daughter Daisy, who is also a theater director, began serving as an informal advisor for the production.

-The production struggled to return to pre-pandemic attendance levels after its return.
-In September 2022, it was scheduled to close on 18 February 2023, shortly after its 35th anniversary.
-After this announcement, attendance surged, and the closing was pushed back to April 16, 2023.